projectcaluma/ember-caluma/packages/-ember-caluma/app/templates/docs/buttons.md

 # Buttons

-`ember-caluma` provides buttons for mutating the state of work items.
+`@projectcaluma/ember-workflow` provides buttons for mutating the state of work items.

 ## Usage